Skip to main content

 The correspondence process was created to support ICANN org's commitment to operate in an open and transparent manner in regard to written communications to the ICANN Board and ICANN org.
 The correspondence process provides a standard and consistent manner in which to accept, process, and respond to letters received from external sources and track outgoing letters.
 As part of its commitment to transparency, ICANN org publishes applicable written communication to the public correspondence page (https://www.icann.org/resources/pages/correspondence).

 ICANN org acknowledges correspondence no later than two business days after it has been received by the correspondence team.
-The correspondence team aims to respond to correspondence within 30 calendar days, recognizing that some topics are complex, and may require further coordination between ICANN org and Board which may lead to a longer time to respond.
+The ICANN org aims to respond to correspondence within 30 calendar days, recognizing that some topics are complex, and may require further coordination between ICANN org and Board which may lead to a longer time to respond.
 Note that some correspondence directed to ICANN Board and ICANN org do not require a response beyond an acknowledgement.

 As part of the Process Documentation Initiative in 2017, a workflow document and handbook were created to provide more transparency into the Correspondence Process.